 - Pull up alternate plants once they have reached golf ball size to use as a tasty treat in the kitchen, leaving the others to reach maturity.

-- Harvest these when they are the size of a cricket ball, generally between August and November depending on time sown and growing conditions.
+- Harvest these when they are the size of a cricket ball, generally between August and November depending on when they were sown and growing conditions.

 Not just a pretty colour